To say the medical travel industry has changed might be a bit of an understatement.

 If you have traveled outside the U.S. in the past 90 days, plan to travel outside of the U.S. soon or have come in contact with anyone who tested positive or may have been exposed to coronavirus, you will also want to keep that information on file.
 Expect medical centers to ask you about your work over the past several months before you start.
 You’ll save yourself and your employer time by maintaining records of where you’ve been and what work you’ve done.

 Stay up to date on licensing changes

 As demand for medical professionals has increased, some states have relaxed their licensing restrictions.
-It’s hard to say how long these changes will stay in place, but rest assured that states will be updating their licensing policies frequently over the coming months.
+It is hard to predict how long these changes will hold, but over the next few months, states will update their licensing policies frequently.

 Keep in touch with your recruiter when searching for new contracts, and they will let you know if the licensing requirements for any state has changed.
-Regardless of whether your license is from a state in the Nurse Licensure Compact (NLC) or not, your license may now be accepted in more states.
+Whether your license is from a state in the Nurse Licensure Compact or not, your license may now be accepted in more states.
 Colorado, for example, is part of the NLC but now allows licensed nurses from outside the NLC to work in Colorado facilities.
-Several states still require out-of-state medical professionals to register with their state but have expedited the registration process.
+Medical professionals from out of state are still required to register with their state, but the registration processes have been streamlined.